kckishan/kckishan.github.io/content/author/admin/_index.md

 +++

-I am a third year Ph.D. student in Computing and Information Science at the Golisano College of Computing and Information Sciences, Rochester Institute of Technology (RIT) .
+I am a fourth year Ph.D. student in Computing and Information Science at the Golisano College of Computing and Information Sciences, Rochester Institute of Technology (RIT) .
 I am a Graduate Research Assistant under the supervision of Prof. Anne Haake and Prof. Rui Li.

-My research interests lie at the intersection of machine learning and network science, with a current emphasis on graph representation learning, graph neural networks and their application to computational biology.
+The main focus of my research is developing machine/deep learning approaches to integrate diverse biological data for genetic interaction network inference and gene function predictions.
+I have experience working with various deep learning methods like Deep Neural Networks (DNN), Convolutional Neural Networks (CNN),  Recurrent Neural Networks (RNN), Graph Neural Networks (GNN), and Graph Embeddings.

+My current research focus is to **learn neural network architectures with Bayesian Nonparametrics**.